jonathandryden/battlepy/README.md

 ```

 ## License
-This library is copyright Jonathan Dryden and licensed for use under WTFNMFPL.
+This library is copyright Jonathan Dryden and licensed for use under MIT.
 Please see LICENSE for more information.

 Battle.net, Warcraft, World of Warcraft, StarCraft and Diablo are copyrighted by Blizzard Entertainment, Inc.